ReStartQ/txt-note-manager/README.md

 ## Downloads
 The app can be downloaded under the releases section of this page or it can be found [here](https://github.com/ReStartQ/txt-note-manager/releases)

+The exe file labeled setup is for installing it on your computer.
+The zip file labeled portable is a stand alone version of the app.

 ## Credits